TritonDataCenter/triton/docs/operator-guide/headnode-migration.md

 More details on how to write a [bootable usb media image](https://docs.joyent.com/private-cloud/install/usb-key)

-Dont't forget to note down the root password for the USB image (will be required later).
+Don't forget to note down the root password for the USB image (will be required later).

 *Hint: the root password is included with each USB image in the downloaded tarball in a text file* *called root.password.RELEASE, example:* `root.password.20150625t055518z`